 To quickly fix a messy diagram, use the touch-up a variable (wand) tool and click on all the shapes in your model.
 AMOS will quickly align everything and make your diagram look much better.

-You can change the colors, font size, style, etc., via the Object Properties window accessible by double-clicking on any object in the workspace.
+You can change the colors, font size, style, etc., via the Object Properties window, which is accessible by double-clicking on any object in the workspace.

-Before we proceed with the moderation effect in AMOS we need to change some properties of the output file.
+Before we proceed with the moderation effect in AMOS, we need to change some of the properties of the output file.

 Navigate to View → Analysis Properties, click on the Output tab and mark the following checkboxes: